 Keep up-to-date on everything going on in the California for All Animals program, including new grants and courses.

 RFPs were accepted from September 15 – October 15, 2022.
+A total of $10,512,101.25 was awarded.
 View a list of recipients.

 The California for All Animals program is issuing a Request for Proposals (RFP) for Increasing Capacity for Spay/Neuter Services in the state.
 Municipal animal shelters, private animal shelters with municipal contracts, and private shelters are eligible to respond to this RFP, even if they already received a California for All Animals grant this year.
 A shelter is defined as a brick-and-mortar facility that houses animals on-site and is open to the public a minimum of fifteen hours per week.

 The goal of this RFP is to increase capacity of spay/neuter services in animal shelters above and beyond what currently exists.
 Operating expenses for existing programs are not eligible for funding during this grant cycle; however, funding is available to increase capacity of existing programs.

 Veterinary clinics and spay/neuter organizations without a brick and mortar intake facility are encouraged to partner with animal shelters on proposals.
 The shelter would act as the recipient of the funding and then contract with the spay/neuter organization for services.*